ALPradeep/easy-shopping-skill/README.md

 Help those who can't see to shop

 ## About
-Help the blind to shop by tell them what goods they're showing in the picture
+Help the blind to shop by telling them what goods they're showing in the picture

 ## Examples
 * "View goods"